 Wild columbine (Aquilegia canadensis) fronting Jacob’s Ladder (Polemonium reptans) at Mt.
 Cuba

 Native azaleas.
 Their woodwork is more delicate than that of hardy Kurume azaleas and their flower structure more complex and less massed.

-Their colours are white, cream, yellow, red, orange and lilac-lavender.
+Their colours are in a range: white, cream, yellow, pink, red, orange, orange-red and lilac-lavender.

 And floating everywhere, as though untethered under the high canopy of beech and American poplar, flowering dogwood.
 It is also in flower at the same time as native azalea.